adebayoj/sanity_checks_saliency/README.md

 <img src="https://raw.githubusercontent.com/adebayoj/sanity_checks_saliency/master/doc/figures/mnist_digit_zero_random_labels_test.png" width="700">

 ### Data

-An initial version of the data used can be obtained at:
+An initial version of the demo data used can be obtained at:
-/doc/data/
+/doc/data/.
+We will add all of the data used for the ImageNet experiments.